bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 ### Toil

 Most contributions touch KMP code due to our architecture.
-To even land the simplest change, the workflow was:
+To even land the simplest change the workflow was:

 - Developers make changes in the KMP repo and publish artifacts locally
 - We update platform repos to point to the local artifact for testing